Head & Neck

 Partial pharyngectomy removes part of the pharynx (throat).

-Laryngopharyngectomy removes tumors in the hypopharynx.
-This involves the removal of the larynx (voice box), the vocal folds and pharynx.
-With this approach, a surgeon reconstructs the pharynx and the surgeon creates a stoma for breathing.
-Laryngopharyngectomy is typically reserved for large tumors or those that fail nonsurgical treatment.
+Laryngopharyngectomy removes tumors in the hypopharynx, the lowest part of the throat.
+This involves the removal of the larynx (voice box), including the vocal folds and pharynx.
+With this approach, a surgeon reconstructs the pharynx and creates a stoma for breathing (see Stoma Care, page 17.)
+This type of surgery is typically reserved for large tumors or those that fail nonsurgical treatment.

 A neck dissection to remove lymph nodes may be performed.

 Reconstructive surgery may be recommended to restore function or appearance and replace missing tissue.
-This surgery would take place at the same time the cancer is being removed.
+This surgery would take place at the same time the cancer is being removed (see Reconstruction & Rehabilitation).

 Radiation therapy may be given alone or with chemotherapy (chemoradiation) as a first-line treatment for throat cancers in which surgery is not a good option.

-Hyperfractionated radiation therapy, in which the radiation is given in smaller doses but more frequently, may be used for certain cases of advanced throat cancer to improve the way the tumor responds to treatment.
+Hyperfractionated radiation therapy, in which the radiation is given in smaller doses but more frequently, is an approach that may be used for certain cases of advanced throat cancer to improve the way the tumor responds to treatment.

 Drug therapy may be used alone or in combination with other therapies.

-Chemotherapy given alone may be used to treat cancer that has returned (recurrent) or cancers that are not surgically resectable.
-In this case, the goal of treatment may be to prevent growth and spread as opposed to cure.
-It may be given after surgery as adjuvant therapy with radiation therapy (chemoradiation) if the risk for recurrence is high.
+Chemotherapy given alone may be used to treat cancers that are not able to be removed surgically or that have returned (recurred).
+In this case, the goal of treatment may be to prevent growth instead of cure.
+It may be given after surgery with radiation therapy (chemoradiation) if the risk for recurrence is high.
 For nasopharyngeal cancers, additional chemotherapy may be given before starting chemoradiation treatment, also called neoadjuvant chemotherapy.
 Chemoradiation may be an option for the first treatment used.

 Immunotherapy in the form of immune checkpoint inhibitors may be an option for treating certain recurrent or metastatic throat cancers.
 The doctor will test for the tumor’s PD-L1 expression, which may indicate whether the tumor could respond to immunotherapy.
 If expression is more than 1 percent, the tumor is considered to be PD-L1 positive and immunotherapy alone may be used.
-If PD-L1 is negative, immunotherapy and traditional chemotherapy are often combined for patients who have recurrent/metastatic cancer.
+If PD-L1 is negative, immunotherapy and traditional chemotherapy are often combined for patients who have recurrent or metastatic cancer.
+It may also be used if the cancer continues to grow or spread during treatment with platinum-based chemotherapy.

-Targeted therapy drugs may be an option to treat types of throat cancer that contain specific genetic abnormalities, proteins or growth factors.
-Epidermal growth factor receptor (EFGR) inhibitors are approved for oropharyngeal and hypopharyngeal cancer in combination with radiation therapy or chemotherapy.
+Targeted therapy drugs may treat types of throat cancer that contain specific genetic abnormalities, proteins or growth factors.
+Epidermal growth factor receptor (EFGR) inhibitors are approved for oropharyngeal and hypopharyngeal cancers in combination with radiation therapy or chemotherapy.

 TNM Classification for Oropharyngeal (HPV-) and Hypopharyngeal Cancers